liuruoxi1235/nlp/hw1/README.md

 To fixed item 1 we should make the weight for NP NP PP rule smaller, so that the expectation for another NP in the expansion of a NP is smaller; to fix item 2 we should make the weight for (Noun -- Adj Noun) rule larger to make it more likely to yield consecutive adjectives.

 Question 4
-Not yet solved
+First, it is obviously more common for people to use periods to end setences than to use exclamation marks or "Is it true that ... ?" structure.
+The exact percentage for these three sentence types depends on the context, but in general period-ended sentences make up 70-90% of English sentences while exclamation-mark-ended sentence only around 5%.
+So we give (ROOT -- S .) a weight of 70, (ROOT -- S !) a weight of 5, and (ROOT	-- is it true that S ?) only 0.5 since it is apparently rarer to appear.
+Also, "the" and "a" are more commmon determiners than "every", but "every" certainly appear on a regular basis in English, so we gave "the" and "a" each a weight of 5 and "every" a weight of "1".
+The same is done with prepositions, where we gave a smaller weight to "under" than "with", "on", and "in".

 Question 5

-a sandwich ate the delicious president !
+the fine perplexed chief of staff wanted the pickle .

-a fine delicious pickle pickled the floor .
+the pickled pickle ate a pickle in the perplexed chief of staff !

-every sandwich understood the chief of staff .
+every pickle wanted a chief of staff .

-a chief of staff with every perplexed floor with the sandwich wanted the perplexed floor .
+the pickled perplexed perplexed chief of staff in every president ate the pickled perplexed pickled perplexed fine sandwich .

-a chief of staff pickled a delicious sandwich !
+a sandwich ate the pickled sandwich .

-every fine pickled sandwich ate a pickle under a perplexed president in the floor !
+a pickled chief of staff understood a president .

-the pickle ate a floor under every chief of staff .
+the chief of staff kissed a chief of staff in the pickled president .

-the delicious president on every floor in a pickle on a delicious pickle ate every pickle .
+the sandwich kissed a floor .

-the pickled delicious pickled floor kissed a sandwich .
+is it true that a floor understood the pickle ?

-the pickled pickled chief of staff ate the floor .
+the perplexed pickle kissed a sandwich on a floor on the pickled fine sandwich with the pickle .

 2.3
 Question 9: